douglascdev/weird-sort-and-compress/README.md

-# Weird Compression Thing
+# Weird Sort-and-Compress Thing
 A weird integer sorting + compression algorithm inspired by a conversation with [Luthingx]( https://github.com/Luthingx ) (it probably already exists by some name I don't know yet).
-There's a lot still to improve about this algorithm, so avoid using it.
+There's a lot still to improve about this algorithm, so be careful where you use it.

 ## How it works